Urban Photography in London

 I don’t shoot for any project, rather choosing to shoot what I see and like.
 I sort all my work into projects as I edit and process.
 I’ve always seen the editing of images as a creative extension of the act of taking a photo.
 This is because editing images sparks ideas and concepts which alter my vision next time I’m walking the streets.
 It’s a great creative circle

 This particular route is my Waterloo Station to Liverpool Street station walk and measures about 7 miles according to Google Maps.
 I often veer off the route and return as my instinct demands, or, if I see something interesting happening down a side street.
 Getting lost is a great way to find new things to photograph.

-Book me for a Street Photography Workshop
+Book me for an Urban Photography Workshop

-I have three established routes to guide photography enthusiasts who want to shoot street and urban photos but are a little nervous.
+I have three established routes to guide photography enthusiasts who want to shoot urban photos but are a little nervous.
 They will be small 1 or 2 people guided sessions to capture London.
 Click here to see the routes plus types of images that you might see as we go.

 You can also Email me if you are interested in a walkabout session.